Appropriation or appreciation? Why commodifying other cultures is problematic.

 Native American professionals in the heritage industry often describe their work as “sharing culture” (Bunten, 2008).
 The heritage industry today can be an important way of sharing that, but by sharing their culture with others, there is the potential for Indigenous people to lose control of their culture and therefore, their identity.
 To avoid this, Indigenous tour guides created a “commodified persona” (Bunten, 2008) which gives them control over how their culture is presented to tourists.
 In theory at least, this allows their traditions to be shared without exploitation, or offensive stereotyping of Native American communities.

-While Native American tour guides may have cultural authenticity in mind, a company marketing a tent from a minority culture may not, and instead focus more on financial returns.
+While Native American tour guides may have cultural authenticity in mind, a company marketing a tent from a minority culture might not, and instead focus more on financial returns.
 Just as a tour guide with a commodified persona has to ‘perform’ his culture in a way that is profitable, so too must other forms of culture commodification do the same.

 Many do not view cultural commodiﬁcation as a positive.
 They argue that local culture is made inauthentic: